id01/ParaPass/README.md

 ### Todo
 * "Remember me" feature using system keyring (implementations may be different for different platforms)
-* Minimize to system tray upon close, re-open upon clicking on system tray
+* WebExtension integration (HTTP server with AES key(s) for communications)

 ### Changelog
+* Version 0.0.5 (06/08/2018)
+	* Moved around a lot of code
+	* Minimize to system tray upon close, re-open upon clicking on system tray (using awt)
+	* Weeded out a bug where adding a password would cause all past password decryptions to give an "invalid HMAC" error
 * Version 0.0.4 (06/07/2018)
 	* Removed password-change event to reduce gas cost.
 	* "Past Passwords" feature added by caching encrypted passwords on the user-side with the SQLite database